- Original Medicare includes Medicare Part A and Part B.

 If you are not eligible for premium-free Part A, you can purchase it.

-Part A monthly premiums range from $252 to $458, based on how much Medicare tax you or your spouse paid while working.
+Part A monthly premiums range from $274 to $499 in 2022, based on how much Medicare tax you or your spouse paid while working.

 Typically, people who buy Part A must also buy and pay monthly premiums for Part B.